"Accept him whose faith is weak, without passing judgment on disputable

 So you see, all this about texts and versions becomes a basic muted

 issue when you realize that our salvation is to come from the Old Testament,

 not the New Testament.
 New Testament is nice and can help us understand

-what is going on, but if you want eternal life and be "equipped for every
+how Jesus became the "Lamb of God", but if you want eternal life and be "equipped for every

 good work" then you must do most of your studying from the Old Testament.
 For those of you who claim to be followers of the

 Jesus said the same thing.
 "If they do not listen to Moses and the Prophets,

 they will not be convinced even if someone rises from the dead."
 Luke 16:31.

 In short, Jesus is saying, your salvation is in the Old Testament.
 You